zerogetsamgow/vicedumap/README.md

 Areas are groups of local government areas.

-Regions groups of areas.
+Regions are groups of areas.

-We have used this simple aggregation to create sf objects by summarising objects obtains using `strayr::read_absmap("lga2021")`
+We have used this simple aggregation approach to create sf objects by summarising objects obtains using `strayr::read_absmap("lga2021")`

 ## Installation